1. Trade Hub Knowledge Base

 What do the special VAT rules mean for the sale of low value goods from the EU to GB based customers?

 Consignments of goods with a value of £135 or less that are outside the UK and sold directly to customers (not through an online marketplace) in Great Britain (England, Scotland and Wales) will have UK VAT charged at the point of sale.
+This means Irish traders selling B2C to GB will have to register for UK VAT if selling goods valued at less than £135.

 The rate of VAT to be charged is the rate that would apply if the goods had been supplied domestically in the UK.